Is it because of Mozart that I am thinking thusly?

 “Farm at Auction,” New Bedford Mercury, New Bedford, Mass., March 12, 1819

-Posted here (above) is a downloadable Word document which comprises a genealogical article about Elisha Macomber (ca. 1775-1855) of Dartmouth and New Bedford, Mass.
-My maternal grandmother was descended from him.
+Posted here (above) as downloadable Word documents are a genealogical article about Elisha Macomber (ca. 1775-1855) of Dartmouth and New Bedford, Mass., as well as my notes about the Macomber family.
+My maternal grandmother was descended from Elisha Macomber.

 Below is a downloadable Word document comprising a genealogical report about Edward Marshall Hart (1853-1907), his wife Elizabeth Frances (Hewins) Hart (1859-1925), and their family.
 They were my mother’s maternal grandparents.